Weekly Radio Show

 Even if the pace of innovation seems overwhelming, try to embrace it.
 There’s no point in becoming a 21st Century “Luddite”–you’ll only be short-changing yourself, and denying yourself an opportunity to continue to learn and grow.

-So here’s to a little creative destruction in 2014–join us!
+So here’s to a little creative destruction–join us!

 Though we think of declining estrogen as the hallmark of menopause, it's actually common for…